Pidan-Workshop/pidan-workshop.github.io/README.md

 # Pidan Workshop

-Welcome to the official GitHub repository for Pidan Workshop's website!
+Welcome to the official GitHub repository for Pidan Workshop's webse!
 This is a multi-functional GitHub Pages site featuring product showcases, HTML5 games, and a bilingual blog.

 ## 🌐 Live Site